Danieret/travel_blog_data_explore_cohort_funnel/README.md

-# dilans_blog_data_explore_in_sql
+# travel_blog_data_explore_in_sql
 PostgresSQL_segmentation_exploratory analysis

-Dilan wants to spend more time and more money on his business.
+ Customer wants to spend more time and more money on his business.
 He wants to focus on one country first.

 So the main questions are:
 1 - In which country should he prioritise his effort and why?